friends-of-presta/security-advisories/_posts/2023-06-22-lgdetailedorder.md

 severity: "high (7.5), GDPR violation"
 ---

-In the module "Detailed Order" (lgdetailedorder) from Linea Grafica for PrestaShop, a guest can download personal informations without restriction formatted in json.
+In the module "Detailed Order" (lgdetailedorder) from Linea Grafica for PrestaShop, a guest can download personal information without restriction formatted in json.

 ## Summary